Dydro/php-imagemeta/README.md

-# PHP Image Lib
+# Image Meta
-A library for gathering image data
+A library for gathering image metadata

 **WIP**